top of page

 Right now, most clients I work with are managing some form of chronic stress.
 It's the accumulated stress of work demands, family dynamics, relationship strain, financial pressure, physical illness, sleep disruption, and the constant pull of screens and information.
 Diet culture adds its own layer with the constant pressure to meet narrow standards of appearance and wellness.
 Add political uncertainty, threats to safety and rights, and ongoing exposure to crisis.
 Your stress response, which is designed for short-term threats, is running continuously.

-Your body feels all the stress, regardless of the source.
-Stress changes appetite, digestion, and food choices.
+Your body feels all the stress, regardless of the source, which can inevitably affect appetite, digestion, and food choices.
 It can suppress hunger or intensify cravings.
 For many people, food becomes a means of comfort, distraction, or regulation when other resources feel depleted.

-When we look at eating patterns through the body's stress response systems, they start to make sense.
+When we look at eating patterns through this Interconnected lens, they start to make sense.

-Eating lunch and feeling hungry twenty minutes later?
+Hungry 20 minutes after lunch?
 This could be about nervous system state during eating, inadequate intake over previous days, and/or needing more food than that meal provided.

-Your appetite disappearing when stressed, then roaring back at night?
-This could reflect fight-or-flight suppressing appetite during the day, under-eating that your body compensates for later, and/or finally feeling safe enough to eat once you slow down.
+Appetite disappearing, then roaring back at night?
+This could be fight-or-flight suppressing appetite during the day, under-eating that your body compensates for later, and/or finally feeling safe enough to eat once you slow down.

-You finish a meal and realize you don't remember eating it?
+Don't remember eating?
 This could reflect eating in survival mode, multitasking during the meal, and/or dissociation preventing presence with food.

-Food sounding good until it's in front of you, then suddenly nothing appeals?
+Food suddenly unappealing?
 This might reflect a shift in nervous system state, blood sugar dropping while you waited, and/or realizing the food doesn't match your actual needs.

 References